 Section 1.
 Head Coach

-Head Coaches and Assistant Coaches must not be restricted by local, state and federal laws from handling firearms or ammunition, must complete the required YTF Coaching Training (or YTF approved safety/coaching training), be current on all YTF required certifications, have a successful YTF background check, and carry volunteer insurance.
+Head Coaches and Assistant Coaches must not be restricted by local, state and federal laws from handling firearms or ammunition, must complete the required SCTP Coaching Training (or SCTP approved safety/coaching training), be current on all SCTP required certifications, have a successful SCTP background check, and carry volunteer insurance.
 Head Coach must be 18 years of age or older, may not serve on the Parent Executive Board and must be a parent of a present or past student member, or person approved by the Parent Executive Board.
 The head coach will have the following duties:

 (a)As specified in the Coppell Competitive Shooting Team “Coaching Positions and Responsibilities”.
 Appendix IV of these bylaws will be used for this purpose.